Superfluid $^4$He as a rigorous test bench for different damping models in nanoelectromechanical resonators: Theory

 \subsection{Temperature-independent damping}

 Temperature independent contributions to the damping have been identified in Ref. \cite{Kamppinen2022}.
 A significant contribution results from the magnetomotive damping

-where $a_m$ is a geometric parameter and $B$ is the magnetic field strength.
+where $a_m$ is a device- and measuring-circuit-dependent parameter and $B$ is the magnetic field strength.
+In \cite{Kamppinen2022}, an analytical expression for $a_m$ relevant to our device geometry is given:

+where $\rho_e$ is the electrical resistivity of aluminum at low temperature.
+Magnetomotive damping is predicted to be independent of frequency, and should scale with the effective mass as $\Delta f_m \propto 1/m$.

 In vacuum, the wide devices W1 and W2 demonstrate additional temperature-independent contribution to the damping \cite{Kamppinen2022}, possibly via acoustic emission to the substrate.
 When device is immersed in a fluid, acoustic emission to the fluid is possible as well.
-Previous work with \SI{}{\mega \hertz}--range NEMS immersed in superfluid $^4$He \cite{Guenault2019} have found good agreement with dipole emission model for an infinite cylinder:
+A dipole emission model for acoustic emission of NEMS devices is suggested in Ref. \cite{Guenault2019}, resulting in

 where $d_{\rm eff} \approx w$ is the effective beam diameter, and $c_p$ is the speed of sound in the fluid \cite{Abraham1970}.
-For our \SI{}{\kilo \hertz}--range NEMS devices, this expression predicts $Q_{\rm ac}^{-1}$ in the range $ 10^{-5} \-- 10^{-6} $, which is negligible compared to other damping mechanisms.
+For our devices, this expression predicts $Q_{\rm ac}^{-1}$ in the range \mbox{$ 10^{-5} \-- 10^{-6} $}, which is negligible compared to other damping mechanisms.